TELL-TALE: Task Efficient LLMs with Task Aware Layer Elimination

-Our initial intuition for \method came from examining the behavior of partial forward passes.
-Let $h^{(k)}$ denote the hidden representation after $k$ layers.
-Instead of always decoding from the final representation $h^{(\text{L})}$, we projected intermediate representations $h^{(k)}$ for $k < \text{L}$ directly into the vocabulary space using the output projection $W_{\text{out}}$, i.e.,

-We then compared the performance of $\hat{y}^{(k)}$ across different values of $k$.
-Surprisingly, we observed that for many tasks, intermediate layers ($k < \text{L}$) achieved higher accuracy than the final layer $\text{L}$ (Figure \ref{graph:oldexp}).
-This indicated that additional depth does not always translate into better task-specific performance: some layers contribute marginally, while others introduce representational noise.

-This experiment motivated our central hypothesis: \emph{not all layers in an LLM are equally useful, and selectively removing redundant layers can preserve—or even improve—downstream accuracy}. \method (Task-Aware Layer Elimination) formalizes this intuition into a principled, iterative pruning strategy.
+While evaluating $\hat{y}^{(k)}$ across different values of $k$, we were surprised to find that for many tasks, intermediate layers ($k < L$) can achieve higher accuracy than the final layer (Figure~\ref{graph:oldexp}).
+This suggests that additional layers do not always improve task-specific performance: some layers contribute marginally, while others may introduce representational noise.
+Not all layers in an LLM are equally useful, and selectively removing redundant layers can preserve or even improve downstream accuracy.